VoicenterTeam/openapi-control-plane-mcp/docs/architecture/README.md

-# OpenAPI Control Plane MCP - Architecture
+# OpenAPI Control Panel MCP - Architecture

 ## Overview

-The OpenAPI Control Plane MCP Server is built with a clean, modular architecture following Uncle Bob's clean code principles.
+The OpenAPI Control Panel MCP Server is built with a clean, modular architecture following Uncle Bob's clean code principles.
 The system is designed for extensibility, testability, and maintainability.

 ## System Architecture